-The Emergency Management division executes the four phases of emergency management: Mitigation, preparedness, response, and recovery.
+The emergency management division executes the four phases of emergency management:

-In this facility, representatives from several city departments and outside agencies will work in a coordinated effort, to ensure that information gathering, decision making, and resource allocations are carried out in an efficient and cost-effective manner.
+In this facility, representatives from many City departments and outside agencies will work collaboratively to ensure that information gathering and dissemination, decision making, and resource allocations are carried out in an efficient and cost-effective manner.